dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Document Pane](DocumentPane.png)

-The document pane is in the middle of the screen to display the document or viewer clicked on within the document tree or Navigation Tree.
+The Document viewer is in the middle of the screen to display the document, or viewer, clicked on within the document tree or Navigation tree.

 On the left hand side of main header are backward and forward arrows.
 These arrows will allow users to move back and forth through documents that have been opened in the document the viewer screen.